Experimental evidence for electric surface resistance in niobium: Experimental results

-A cavity test performed at fixed temperature and frequency is obviously not suited to test how the losses depend on these two external parameters.
+In order to test whether the losses accounted for by ITE scale linearly with frequency as predicted by the model a cavity test is not suitable.
 The Quadrupole Resonator \cite{Mahner:611593} is a unique device enabling to test $R\msub{S}$ of superconducting samples over a wide parameter range.
 It features two excitable modes at 400 and \unit[800]{MHz} with identical magnetic field configuration on the sample surface.
 The ratio between electric and magnetic field for these two modes is proportional to $f$.
 For example for a peak magnetic field $B\msub{p}$=\unit[10]{mT}, the peak electric fields are $E\msub{p}$=\unit[0.52 and \,1.04]{MV/m} for \unit[400 and 800]{MHz}, respectively \cite{Junginger:Revscientinstr12}.
-This feature allows for a separation of magnetic and electrical losses from measurement data by comparison with theoretical models.
+This feature allows for a separation of magnetic and electrical losses from measurement data by comparison with theoretical models as will be explained and carried out in the following.
+When analyzing surface resistance data obtained with the Quadrupole Resonator several things have to be taken into account to compare the results to cavity data.
+One advantage is that the heat flow on the sample surface is completely lateral and therefore there is no thermal feedback effect \cite{Junginger:Revscientinstr12}.
+The field configuration of accelerating cavities is in general such that the magnetic and the electric geometry factor are almost equal.
+For the sample surface area of the Quadrupole Resonator this is not the case.
+By the calorimetric (RF-DC compensation) technique explained in detail in \cite{Junginger:Revscientinstr12} one obtains the power dissipated under RF $P\msub{RF}$ directly.
+Using the field distribution on the sample and in the entire resonator volume one can derive the magnetic surface resistance $R\msub{S}$ of the sample using

+This formula assumes that all losses are caused by the surface magnetic field.
+If however one would assume that all losses are caused by the surface electric field,

+has to be used to calculate the electric surface resistance $R\msub{S}\msup{E}$.
+For most accelerating cavities $R\msub{S}\approx R\msub{S}\msup{E}$ holds.
+Note that this does not mean that the losses from electric and magnetic origin are equal, but that the magnetic and the electric geometry factors are equal.
+For the Quadrupole Resonator with its narrow gap structure $R\msub{S}\approx R\msub{S}\msup{E}$ does not hold.
+For example a power $P\msub{RF}$ dissipated on the sample at \unit[400]{MHz} corresponding to an $R\msub{S}$ of \unit[1]{n$\Omega$} corresponds to an $R\msub{S}\msup{E}$ of \unit[53.5]{n$\Omega$}.
+An interesting feature of the Quadrupole Resonator is that the ratio between electric and magnetic field is frequency dependent and scales like